Wonders of the World Series: Seven New Wonders$60

-Start Date: November 2.
+FALL Start Date: September 6, 2022.
 Course consists of 4 lesson plans.
-Students have 2 weeks after the last lesson is posted to completed the class.
-No live classes- view lessons on YOUR schedule.
+Students have 2 weeks after the last lesson is posted to complete the course.
+No live classes — view the lessons on YOUR schedule.

 This four-week course is a continuation of Next Level’s “Wonders of the World” series.
 The Seven New Wonders of the World come from a list that was voted on by people around the world to determine the absolute pinnacles of engineering and architecture in 2006.
 In this class, we will be examining those monuments, learning about their history, and finding out what makes each one so wondrous.
 Students enrolled in this course will have a unique opportunity to travel the world and virtually visit some of the greatests wonders humanity has built.